hexarobi/stand-lua-auto-updater/README.md

     -- The download and install has completed, so require the lib and continue with script execution auto_updater = require("auto-updater") end

+-- If the require loaded a boolean instead of a table, something with the auto-updater file is corrupted and needs to be re-downloaded if auto_updater == true then
+    error("Invalid auto-updater lib.
+Please delete your Stand/Lua Scripts/lib/auto-updater.lua and try again", TOAST_ALL)
+end

 ```